compasjs/compas/docs/features/test-and-bench-runner.md

 ### Running tests

 There are two ways to run tests.
 The short way is to use `compas test` which will run all test files in your project.
+It supports various flags like `--with-logs` to enable all info-logs in your project.
+By default, the test runner only logs errors.
 There is also the option to run a test file directly like `node ./file.test.js` or `compas run ./file.test.js`.
-However, to do this you need to add the following to your test file:
+However, to do this, you need to add the following to your test file:

 ```js
 import { mainTestFn } from "@compas/cli";